 "Doctors are increasingly aware of the different impacts of air pollution on their patients' health; not just the lungs, but on heart disease, diabetes and dementia."

 Reducing and mitigating the impact of air pollution and climate change requires sustained and collaborative action globally, nationally and locally.
-The BMA is a founding member of the UK Health Alliance for Climate Change, a coalition of health professionals advocating to protect the public’s health in response to these health threats.
+The BMA is a founding member of the UK Health Alliance on Climate Change, a coalition of health professionals advocating to protect the public’s health in response to these health threats.
 The Alliance set out key steps to improve air quality and tackle climate change in its 2016 report A breath of Fresh Air: Addressing Climate Change and Air Pollution Together for Health.
 As shown in this report, it is beneficial to tackle air pollution and climate change together, as in many cases they share a common driver – the combustion of fossil fuels.

 Tackling air pollution and climate change is vital for protecting some of the most vulnerable in society, while also reducing the burden on health services.